ywx/FormatFortranIndentPlugin/readme.txt

 ----------------------------
 A Code::Blocks Plugin to Format Source Code Indent for Fortran 95, Fortran 90 Source Code (free source form).

 NOTE: It could not completely support "type", "function", "subroutine" statement.
+It could not support nonblock-do-construct.
+There are some known bugs in "if", "for", "forall", "where" statement in some case.

 Author:    YWX (wxFortranIndent@163.com)
 Created:   2011-12-22